 - the art or science of teaching; education; instructional methods.

-As the definition from dictionary.com states, ‘teaching’ is an art, hence when the canvases are our children, it becomes paramount to have good ethics of teaching.
-This is what our pedagogy constitutes.
+Teaching is an art, according to dictionary.com, and when the canvases are our children, it becomes even more crucial to have sound teaching ethics.
+This is what our pedagogy is all about.

 Ages 4-6 year

-The approach through which we develop skills needed to thrive in a more formal learning environment.
-The balance between play-based learning and conventional classroom learning is 40:60, thus promoting a more balanced approach in classrooms.
+The method by which we develop the skills we’ll need to succeed in a more formal learning environment.
+The ratio of play-based learning to traditional classroom learning in the classroom is 40:60, providing a more balanced approach in the classroom.

 within a child’s individuality.

-Everything, from our fingerprints to our personalities, is unique.
-A child’s learning abilities are no different.
-It can be fast-paced like a hare or slow like a tortoise (to say the least), you decide who will eventually win the race.
+Everything about us is unique, from our fingerprints to our personalities.
+The learning abilities of a child are no different.
+It can be fast-paced like a hare or slow-paced like a tortoise (to put it mildly), you decide who will eventually win the race.